 The November recipe for the Local Eats Project is here!
 I really thought there would be less variety to work with this month but I sure was wrong.
 The Northeast is still showing gorgeous colors at the farmers market.
 The unseasonably warm weather is helping things out too.
+For a sinful vegan follower like me, living a healthier life is a must that made my life easier and fun to get that healthy lifestyle and inner happiness.

 If you’re new to the Local Eats Project you can find all the rules to play along here.
 But basically, once per month I’m making one meal made entirely from local foods.